 3. Nutrish Turkey & Venison Weight Management

-Compared to more complex recipes, this food prioritizes simplicity and digestibility.
-The main limitation is the smaller bag size, which may not suit larger dogs or multi-dog homes.
+Compared to more complex recipes, this food prioritizes simplicity and weight control.
+The tradeoff is a smaller 5.5 lb bag, which may not suit larger or multi-dog households.

 - Good for sensitive dogs